fredvries/NoPilot/README.md

 Now there is NoPilot.

+NoPilot mostly hides CoPilot as complete removal is no longer possible.
+Some visible parts are removed, blocked, or disabled by NoPilot.

 Instructions:
 - Download the batchfile to your Desktop
 - Run as an Administrator (Right-click > 'Run as admin')